County Durham: Climate

-Birds

-A total of 152 species are recorded as breeding; however, not all are considered regular breeders.

-Urban areas

-County Durham does not have many urban areas as it is mostly rural in character.
-Small urban areas form around the city of Durham and the towns of Newton Aycliffe, Peterlee, Shildon, Darlington and Bishop Auckland.
-Although the south east side of the county at Billingham, Hartlepool, Norton and Stockton-on-Tees form part of Teesside with Middlesbrough, Redcar, Yarm, Thornaby-on-Tees and Ingleby Barwick in North Yorkshire.
-While the north part of the county at Chester-le-Street (which is on the border with Tyne and Wear) forms part of Wearside with Sunderland, Houghton-le-Spring, Hetton-le-Hole and Washington (these four were historically part of County Durham).

 Governance

 County Durham, as considered a county for lieutenancy purposes by the Lieutenancies Act 1997, is administered as a part of the constituent country of England in the United Kingdom.
 The area is appointed a lord lieutenant and a high sheriff.

-The ceremonial county is divided into four administrative counties (see table below), one of which - Stockon-on-Tees - also extends into North Yorkshire.
-Technically, for administrative purposes, the County of Durham only consists of the area goverened by Durham County Council.
+The ceremonial county is divided into four districts (see table below), one of which – Stockton-on-Tees – also extends into North Yorkshire.
+For administrative purposes, the County of Durham only consists of the area governed by Durham County Council.
 The three other areas are counties in their own right.

 The county is partially parished.
 The city of Durham is the most populous settlement in the county to have a parish.
 Multiple parishes are styled as having town councils: Billingham (in Stockton Borough), Barnard Castle, Bishop Auckland, Chilton, Ferryhill, Great Aycliffe, Newton Aycliffe, Greater Willington, Peterlee, Seaham, Sedgefield, Shildon, Spennymoor, Stanley and Tow Law.

-1836 to 1889
+1836 to 1974

 The county was aligned to other historic counties of England from 1836 until 1889; multiple acts were passed removing exclaves, splitting the county from the bishopric and reforming its structure.

-1889 to 1974

 The ceremonial county and administrative county were created under the Local Government Act 1888 in 1889.
 Darlington, Gateshead, West Hartlepool (later known as Hartlepool), South Shields and Sunderland became county boroughs during the administrative counties years of administrating; each remained in the ceremonial county while outside of the administrative county.

 The ceremonial county remained under the same borders as the historic county until 1968 when the County Borough of Teesside formed.
 Ceremonial duties of the borough (which were made up of areas from two counties) were in the North Riding of Yorkshire ceremonial county.

-1974 to 1996
+1974 to present

 From the 1974 until 1996, the ceremonial county was split into eight districts: